unity3d-jp/MeshSync/Documentation~/CommonMeshSyncProperties.md

 ![Menu](images/MeshSyncMaterialsProperties.png)

-This material list holds all the materials that are used by this MeshSync component.
+This material list holds all the materials that are used by this component.
 Changing a material in this list will update objects that use the previous material to use the new material.